lnfnunes/cowsay-swift-cli/README.md

 ## Why
 Cowsay was originally written in Perl by [Tony Monroe](https://github.com/tnalpgge/rank-amateur-cowsay).
 This project is a translation in the [Swift language](https://swift.org/) based on the original idea.
 Created for a similar purpose as it's author:
-> A simple and silly project for learning how to use Swift, as a executable (cli), as well as general amusement around this ecosystem.
+> A simple and silly project for learning how to use Swift, as a executable [cli](https://en.wikipedia.org/wiki/Command-line_interface), as well as general amusement around this ecosystem.

 ## Install
 ```sh